sampersand/quest/README.md

 A language based around extensibility and freedom

-# What's Quest
-Quest is a "non-typed" language that is designed to allow for efficient code reuse.
-Similar to dynamically-typed languages in that types aren't relevant, Quest takes this a step further: There _are_ no types (just key-value pairs).

 # Features
 Quest supports everything you'd expect from a programming language and more!
 - Simple, but powerful keyword-less syntax.